Planning a Square-Foot Garden: Grow More Crops in Less Space

 sfg5_full_width.jpg

-Pros to Square-Foot Gardening
+Pros of Square-Foot Gardening

 The “pros” for SFG are primarily ease and simplicity.
 SFG is a great method for new gardeners, people who have little time, the elderly or disabled (SFG gardens can be built at a raised height to make them more accessible), and children.
 Many schools have embraced the SFG method because it’s easy to install and maintain without becoming an additional burden for the teacher.

-Cons to Square-Foot Gardening
+Cons of Square-Foot Gardening

 • Originally, a soil mixture of peat moss, vermiculite, and compost (“Mel’s Mix”) was recommended in SFG.
-While this makes an excellent soil for vegetables, two of the three ingredients come from non-renewable sources.
+While this makes excellent soil for vegetables, two of the three ingredients come from non-renewable sources.
 Peat takes thousands of years to develop and is a valuable natural sink for greenhouse gases.
 Vermiculite is mined and is therefore also a non-renewable resource with a significant carbon footprint.
 In common with many gardeners, we have moved toward using coconut coir instead of peat or vermiculite.

 • The specific soil mix and raised beds can be more expensive to set up than alternative methods, even though SFG is easier to maintain.